calebkirkland/Vibe/README.md

 ## Features

 - Spotify OAuth integration for secure account connection
-- AI-powered playlist generation using natural language prompts
+- Playlist generation using natural language prompts + your library.
 - AI that understands your music preferences.
 - Seamless playlist saving to your Spotify account